 8. Annan Grist Mill and Malvern Roller Mill— For some great photo opportunities visit either of these historic grist mills; both located on Rock Creek.Built in 1858, the Annan Grist Mill is a 2 1/2 story structure made completely out of stone, located on Lincoln Highway on the west edge of Morrison.The Malvern Roller Mill, also known as Appel Mill, is a 19th century grist mill located near the unincorporated village of Malvern, IL, on Felton and Clover roads.
 To the west of the mill building is a circa 1890 Pratt truss bridge.The Malvern Roller Mill was added to the U.S. National Register of Historic Places in 1995.Both mills are privately owned and not open to the public.

-10. Christmas Walk— Each December, Morrison celebrates a “Hometown Christmas” with a lighted parade, window displays, church suppers, holiday entertainment, and Santa visits.
+10. Christmas Walk— The first Saturday in December, Morrison celebrates a “Hometown Christmas” with a lighted parade, window displays, church suppers, holiday entertainment, and Santa visits.
 Call the Morrison Chamber of Commerce for more information, (815) 772-3757.